NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/the-crows.md

 #========================================================#
 #                     CORE PROPERTIES                    #
 #========================================================#
 cssclasses:
   - pf2e-items
   - h-line
   - pf2e-item-base
 notetype: pf2e-item
 name: "the-crows"
 aliases: "The Crows"
 source: "Pathfinder #192: Worst of All Possible Worlds"
 pg: ""
-rarity: ""
+rarity: "Unique"
 trait01: "artifact"
 trait02: "harrow-court"
 trait03: "invested"
 trait04: "magical"
-trait05: "unique"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 20
 weight:
 value: "0"
 subvalue: "gp"
 invest:
 usage: "carried"
 license: "ORC"
 identify:
-description: "**Suit** Keys (Dex)  **Alignment** neutral evil  * * *  _The Crows_ represent taking things through violence or force, particularly when done through agility and swiftness rather than brawn.
+description: "**Suit** Keys (Dex)  **Alignment** neutral evil  * * *  _The Crows_
+  represent taking things through violence or force, particularly when done through agility and swiftness rather than brawn.
 As long as _The Crows_ is invested, you can attempt to [[Actions/Grapple|Grapple]] targets with Acrobatics checks, and if you're at least trained in Thievery, to [[Actions/Disarm|Disarm]] with Thievery checks.
-When you do so, you gain a +2 item bonus on the attempt, or a +3 item bonus if you're at least 17th level.  **Activate** `pf2:0` envision, Interact (teleportation)  **Frequency** once per day  * * *  **Effect** You hold the card in your hand, and with a flick of the wrist it vanishes, only to be replaced by an object of your choice within 30 feet.
+When you do so, you gain a +2 item bonus on the attempt, or a +3 item bonus if you're at least 17th level.  **Activate** `pf2:0` envision, Interact (teleportation)\
+  \  **Frequency** once per day  * * *  **Effect** You hold the card in your hand, and with a flick of the wrist it vanishes, only to be replaced by an object of your choice within 30 feet.
 The object must be 2 Bulk or less.
 If that object is unattended, it teleports into your hand automatically.
 If the object is attended by a creature, you must make a Thievery check check against the creature's Reflex DC.  * * *  **Critical Success** The object teleports into your hand.  **Success** The object vanishes from the target's possession and lands on the ground at a point at a midway point between you two.  **Failure** The object does not vanish, but the creature's grip on it falters and if it doesn't spend an Interact action on its next turn to grip the item, it drops to the ground.  **Critical Failure** You fail to manipulate the object entirely."
 powerTitle1:
 actionEconomy1:
 type1: